microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaDirectoryRoleDefinition.md

 ---
-title: Set-EntraBetaRoleDefinition
+title: Set-EntraBetaDirectoryRoleDefinition
-description: This article provides details on the Set-EntraBetaRoleDefinition command.
+description: This article provides details on the Set-EntraBetaDirectoryRoleDefinition command.

 ms.topic: reference